Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 Which I think is often a bugle.

-But in this case it was a
+But in this case, it was a,

-Yeah, got it there just in time.
+And Senate, yeah, got it there just in time.

 Wow.